How are Pliers Used in Jewelry Making?

 Megan Coward is a graduate of the GIA with Graduate Jeweler Gemologist and Graduate Gemologist accreditations.
 She has 20+ years in the retail jewelry industry in various roles including as a diamond buyer and gemstone appraiser.

-How Are Wire Cutters Used in Jewelry Making?
+How Are Needle Files Used in Jewelry Making?

 When you join the IGS community, you get trusted diamond & gemstone information when you need it.